Nababkhan007/github_lfs/README.md

 # At first

-git lfs install // for install large file storage system in your local machine.
+git lfs install <!--- for install large file storage system in your local machine once per user account. --->

 # 1. After then

-git lfs track "*.mp4" // track your large file over than 100.00 mb file size with "*.extension name".
+git lfs track "*.mp4" <!--- track your large file from the repository over than 100.00 MB file size with "*.extension name". --->

 # 2. After then

-git add .gitattributes // .gitattributes is autometically generated file.
+git add .gitattributes <!--- .gitattributes is autometically generated file. --->

 # After then